Japan hit by tsunami waves after magnitude 7.2 earthquake | DW | 20.03.2021

 Authorities issued a tsunami warning for Japan after a magnitude 7.2 earthquake off the coast of Miyagi prefecture.

-The first tsunami waves of up to one meter hit land shortly after the earthquake, local television channel NHK reported.
+The first tsunami waves of up to 1 meter (3.2 feet) hit land shortly after the earthquake, local television channel NHK reported.

 The US Consulate in Sapporo told people in the area to "seek higher ground."